-I am a Registered Celebrant with the Humanist Society Scotland, living in Dumbarton, conveniently placed for Glasgow, Loch Lomond and the West Coast but I’ll go pretty much anywhere if there’s cake.
+I am a Registered Celebrant with Humanist Society Scotland, living in Dumbarton, conveniently placed for Glasgow, Loch Lomond and the West Coast but I’ll go pretty much anywhere if there’s cake.

-I am available for weddings, civil partnerships, naming ceremonies and funerals, some of which feature in my blog.
+I am available for weddings and civil partnerships, some of which feature in my blog.
 If you have any questions regarding Humanist ceremonies, please don’t hesitate to contact me.

 Prior to becoming a Celebrant, I was a Funeral Manager for over ten years.
-Humanist funerals were by far the most personal and engaging ceremonies I encountered and, when the opportunity arose, I was delighted to join the HSS as a Celebrant.
+Humanist funerals were by far the most personal and engaging ceremonies I encountered and, when the opportunity arose, I was delighted to join the Humanist Society Scotland as a Celebrant.

-I have also completed my Naming Ceremony training and have greatly enjoyed the subsequent chaos and mayhem!
+Naming Ceremonies are mayhem!
+I love them!
 Naming, or Welcoming Ceremonies are great fun, a little emotional but very joyous occasions that almost never go to plan.
 I think it’s something to do with small children doing precisely the opposite of what you want them to do……

 Can you tell I love what I do?
 Being a Celebrant is fantastic.
-I work with some fascinating people and every day is different- who could ask for anything more?
+I work with some fascinating people and every day is a different.
+I’m a very lucky gal.

 And, when I’m not being a Celebrant, I enjoy being daft with my daughter, rollerskating and avoiding housework and I have an intense dislike of slugs and Last Night of the Proms.
 I also like to tell everyone about my general stupidity and mishaps on my Facebook page, post terrible photos of beautiful weddings on Instagram and occasionally remember I have a Twitter feed too.